M1ckeysofine/portfolio/notes/DEF CON for the Neurodiverse Hacker.md

 - Prepare opt-out phrases
 - Schedule hotel breaks
-- Use Villages like HDA or Mental Health as calmer base camps
+- Use Villages like HDA or Chill Rooms as calmer base camps, I like to visit the HAM Radio Village personally.
+Blue Team Village usually has a lot of people but low lights and an overall chill vibe too.

 ### 🎮 Recognize the Social Minigames